laminlabs/lamindb/docs/organize.md

 ln.Artifact.from_dataframe(df, schema="valid_features").save()
 ```

-## Publishing versioned collections of artifacts
+## Versioned collections of artifacts

 In some cases, you don't just want to group a set of artifacts by different dimensions of metadata, but you also want to version the set.
 For this, you can use {class}`~lamindb.Collection`: